 Available vehicle categories: Cars & Estates, 4x4s, Vans & Trucks

 Our branch menu has all the information you need about our address, opening hours and premium fleet while the map tab on the right-hand side page shows you our exact location in the town.
 Please note that this branch is not open on Sundays and does not have a 24-hour return facility.
 We do, however, offer very competitive car hire rates.
-Check out just how affordable it is to hire a car from us by doing a quick online price comparison before making your reservation.
+Check out our different vehicle categories to make a price comparison between vehicle types before making your reservation.
 Booking rental cars is quick and easy, either use our telephone hotline, online booking form or download the Sixt App.
 We guarantee your category of car hire in Bournemouth but are unable to reserve specific makes.
 Whether you need to hire a car for one hour, a weekend break or a longer holiday you will definitely receive a sunny welcome from our Bournemouth branch staff.

 Our Bournemouth fleet contains cars for every party size and budget.
 Drive around town in compact models, luxury saloons, family-sized estates or select a more rugged and spacious 4x4 if you plan on exploring the local countryside.
 We also offer a useful selection of vans, ideal if you have business or exhibition materials to transport or are relocating home or office in the area.
 All of our car hire in Bournemouth vehicles are supplied by well-known names you can trust like BMW, Audi, Mercedes-Benz or Jaguar.
 Take some time when booking your rental vehicle to browse our attractive range of extras.
 These include Sat Navs for finding your way around the town and child seats designed to keep younger family members safe.
 Look out for our great deals on unlimited mileage packages, extra insurance and additional drivers.
 We are always happy to welcome younger drivers under 25.